-Unless otherwise indicated, the information set forth below has been sourced to the Drewry Shipping Consultants Ltd. Global Container Terminal Operators Annual Review and Forecast 2015.
+Unless otherwise indicated, the information set forth below has been sourced to the Drewry Shipping Consultants Ltd. Global Container Terminal Operators Annual Review and Forecast 2018 or Drewry Shipping Consultants Ltd. Container Forecaster Q2, 2018.

 Global seaborne trade consists of three main segments: general cargo, which is carried by conventional shipping vessels; liquid cargo, which is carried by specialised vessels such as tankers; and containerised cargo, which is carried by container vessels.